bverfurth/web-45-web-sprint-challenge-advanced-react-bverfurth/README.md

 1. What are the main differences between a stateful and a functional component?

+-The differences between a stateful & functional component, to start, a sateful component will render data onto the screen.
+Whereas a functional component is meant to handle a task or display a UI.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+-A "componentWillMount" function is called when a component is first rendered.
+A "componentWillUpdate" function will re-render the function based on a specific set of paramaters.

 3. Define stateful logic.

+-Stateful Logic is any code that is storing or using state, and updating the current state with different states / values.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+-Arrange: Rendering the component, you stage where the inputs are set and sets up test cases.

+-Act: Setting up your consts & userEvents / whatever the behavior of the target is supposed to be.

+-Assert: What is supposed to happen / using expect messages to check if specific elements have rendered correclty.